mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

-A few file formats allow this layout, the most popular of which is the HDF format, which has been the standard for decades.
+A few file formats allow this layout, the most popular of which is the HDF format, which has been the standard for decades and forms the basis for other scientific formats like NetCDF.
 HDF is a powerful and efficient format capable of handling both complex hierarchical data systems (filesystem-in-a-file) and efficiently blocked numeric arrays.